-If you’re researching vacuum cleaners, the chances are that you’ll stumble across some jargon within the product descriptions and specifications.
-Different features like cyclonic technology, edge to edge technology, and anti-allergen seals, can sound complicated at first, but, understanding them is the key to getting exactly what you need.
-We explain what these features are, helping you to make an informed purchase.
+If you’re researching vacuum cleaners and other floorcare appliances, chances are that you’ll stumble across jargon in the product descriptions and specifications.
+Features like cyclones, edge to edge technology, and anti-allergen seals can sound complicated at first, but understanding them is the key to getting what you need.

 Cyclone technology is only available in bagless models, and many use multiple cyclones that are smaller in size, to make the process even more efficient.

-Even the super-efficient cyclone vacuum cleaners still rely on filters – motor, pre-motor, or post-motor filtration cleans the air before it enters the bin.
-Exhaust filtration is the main process which removes particles from the air as it’s leaving the bin, before it’s let back into your room.
+Even the super-efficient cyclone vacuum cleaners still rely on filters.
+Motor, pre-motor, or post-motor filtration cleans the air before it enters the bin.
+Exhaust filtration is the main process which removes particles from the air as it leaves the bin, before it’s let back into your room.

-Rather than needing to be replaced every 6 to 12 months, a washable filter can be cleaned with soap regularly, to keep it running at its best.
-Rinsable versions can only be cleaned with water.
-Both versions will save you money, since you won’t need to buy new ones.
+Rather than needing to be replaced every six to 12 months, a washable filter can be cleaned with soap regularly, to keep it running at its best.
+Rinseable versions can only be cleaned with water.
+Both will save you money and reduce your impact on the environment, since you won’t need to buy new ones.

 Charcoal has odour removing properties, so a layer inside a filter banishes pet smells from your home.

-The latest trend is moving towards completely filterless cleaning.
+Dyson is even moving towards completely filterless cleaning.
 This works by using vibration to separate dust from the air, although only top-of-the-range models offer this currently.

-A sealed system means air can’t escape the machine through any tiny cracks or gaps in its design.
-As a result, all of the air which leaves the vacuum cleaner has passed through the filter first – another great feature for allergy sufferers.
+A sealed system means air can’t escape through any tiny cracks or gaps in the machine’s design.
+As a result, all the air which leaves the vacuum cleaner passes through the filter first – another great feature for allergy sufferers.

 A rotating brush bar is found on virtually all uprights, and on some cylinder vacuums.
 The spinning mechanism helps pick up pet hair, even when it’s deeply entwined in the carpet fibres.

 The lighter your vacuum cleaner, the less strenuous it will be to use it.
-Most upright and cylinder models weigh around 8 kg, but lightweight models can be as low as 2 kg to 5 kg.
+Most upright and cylinder models weigh around 5 to 8 kg, but lightweight models can be as low as 2 kg.

-As cordless designs place an emphasis on ease of use, they tend to be at the lower end of the scale.
-Some upright vacuum cleaners can be switched into a lightweight and handheld carry-around design, for when you need to reach those difficult spots.
+As cordless designs emphasise ease of use, they tend to be at the lower end of the scale.
+Some upright vacuum cleaners can also be switched into a handheld design, for when you need to reach more difficult spots.

 The lighter your vacuum cleaner, the less strenuous it will be to use it.

 A height adjustment feature will tweak the vacuum’s position so you can get as close to your carpet or hard floor as possible, for more thorough cleaning results.
-These can be manual, either with a foot pedal or button, or automatic, where it’ll automatically adapt to your floor type as you move between rooms.
+This option can be manual – either with a foot pedal or button – or automatic, where it’ll adapt to your floor type as you move between rooms.

 Many manufacturers will design the handle for comfort.
 It might have curved edges, or be moulded to fit the hand.

 The majority of cylinder vacuum cleaners have a cord rewind feature.
-This will retract the cord inside the machine, for neat and speedy storage without any knots.
+This will retract the cord inside the machine, for neat and speedy storage.
 Designs which don’t have this feature tend to have clips, which you wrap the cord around.

-If you’re looking for corded vacuum cleaners, it’s worth considering the length of the mains power cable.
-The average length is seven to eight metres, but some are as long as 10 metres.
+If you’re looking at corded vacuum cleaners, it’s worth considering the length of the mains power cable.
+The average length is seven to eight metres, but some are as long as 10 or 12 metres.
 A longer cable means a larger reach, and less time spent changing plug sockets.
-Remember, that although a cylinder vacuum may have a shorter cord, the hose and attachments could mean it has a larger reach.
-An auto cord rewind feature comes in especially handy for long cables.
+Although a cylinder vacuum may have a shorter cord, the hose and attachments could make it go further than you think.

 This will let you know when a vacuum cleaner needs its bag replacing, taking out any guesswork.

-Get right into the corners of a room with edge-to-edge cleaning.
-The design of the head extends suction up to your skirting boards, so you don’t need to depend on attachments as much.
+Get right into the corners of your rooms with edge-to-edge cleaning.
+The design of the floorhead on these vacuums extends its suction to your skirting boards, so you don’t need to depend on attachments.

 A few upright and cylinder vacuum cleaners have sensors which can detect dusty spots, and will let you know using an alert light.
-Robotic vacuums tend to depend on sensors to clean, avoid walls, and detect drops such as the stairs.
+Robotic vacuums usually depend on sensors to clean, avoid walls, and detect drops such as stairs.

 Protect the lifespan of your vacuum by choosing a model which will never overheat.
 If the airway gets blocked, the motor will automatically switch off, protecting it from permanent damage.